PostHog/posthog.com/contents/tutorials/new-user-experiments.md

 Optimizing the initial experience of new users is critical for turning them into existing users.
 Products have a limited amount of time and attention from new users before they leave and churn.

-One way PostHog helps create better new user experiences is through experiments.
+One way PostHog helps create better new user experiences is through Experiments.
 Experiments help teams test changes and their effect on key metrics to create better products.

 Experiments start with a proposed change and hypothesized impact.
 They then guide you through setting up the user groups and feature flags for testing.
 Finally, they provide analysis of results.